Robbie-Cook/Robbie-Cook/README.md

 ## Welcome to my profile!

-I maintain the following open-source packages.
+Check out these packages!
 I am really keen to take contributions, or questions.
 Email me at robbie@robbie.pw!

 - [node-extended](https://www.npmjs.com/package/node-extended) - Node helper functions.
 Especially good for fetch requests with bearer tokens and questioning the user.